jercowd/jercowd/README.md

 👋 Hi, I’m Jeremy Cowden.
-- 👽 I discovered my passion for coding in 2018 at Indiana University when I used simple HTML and CSS to draw a little green alien.
+- 🚀 I’m an AI-Driven Software Engineer exploring the intersection of AI and web development, where machine learning enhances UI/UX, automates workflows, and powers intelligent applications.
-- 🧠 I'm exploring the intersection of AI and front-end development, where AI can automate tasks and enhance UI/UX, allowing us to streamline workflows and focus on solving complex problems while creating smarter, more dynamic user experiences.
+- 💡 I specialize in React, Node.js, OpenAI, and Machine Learning, integrating AI into full-stack applications to build smarter, more dynamic user experiences.
-- 👀 I’m currently seeking a full-stack developer role, writing JavaScript and/or TypeScript, but I'm always eager to learn and open to exploring new opportunities.
-I’d especially love to join a startup with a close-knit team where I can contribute and make an impact from day one.
-If you’re hiring or know of any openings, I’d love to connect!
+- 👀 I’m actively seeking an AI-focused software developer role, leveraging JavaScript/Typescript or Python to engineer innovative AI solutions.
+I thrive in fast-paced environments where I can contribute meaningfully from day one.
 - 🔗 (Links in Bio)

 <!---